chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

   redirect, a solution might be in the Navigator (see below), but for the rest???).
 Maybe is it a necessary evil...?

-- Add support for AppController, Navigator.
+- Add support for AppController, Navigator, EventAggregator (not the same as cross-presenter communication).

 - Samples, cf. samples/Playground.WebForms.